Husbands and Knives

 "Husbands and Knives" is the seventh episode of the nineteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 18, 2007.
+The episode was written by Matt Selman and directed by Nancy Kruse.

+In this episode, a new comic book store becomes popular in town leading Marge to convert the Android's Dungeon into a gym for women.
 It features guest appearances from Alan Moore, Art Spiegelman, and Dan Clowes as themselves and Jack Black as Milo.
-It was written by Matt Selman and directed by Nancy Kruse.
 The title is a reference to the Woody Allen film Husbands and Wives.
+The episode received positive reviews.

 Plot

 The Comic Book Guy charges Milhouse $25 for accidentally ruining a Wolverine comic book when one of his tears drops on its cover and smudges one of Wolverine's sideburns after being scratched by the comic's infamous "pop-out claws" feature at The Android's Dungeon.
 After Bart proclaims that the events in comic books are not "real", Comic Book Guy tells him and the other children to get out of the store, just as a new comic book store, "Coolsville Comics & Toys" opens across the street.

 When the children arrive at Coolsville, the store owner, a hipster named Milo, gives them Japanese candy and invites them to his grand opening.
 The store is filled not only with comic books, but also with video games and modern art, giving it a sophisticated arcade look.
 When Lisa accidentally rips a page of an Adventures of Tintin book, Milo assures her that the books are meant to be read and enjoyed.

 The store becomes even more popular, playing host to Art Spiegelman, Daniel Clowes and Alan Moore, who all visit for a book signing.
 Comic Book Guy jealously tries to sabotage Milo's popularity by revealing he has a girlfriend (whom they have already accepted for she, like Milo, is hip) and bribing the children with "Japanese weapons".
 When this does not work, Comic Book Guy tries to use the weapons to destroy Coolsville, but is subdued by the three authors who remove their shirts to reveal muscular super-hero physiques.

 After comparing herself to a cardboard cutout of Wonder Woman, Marge decides to become slimmer.
 While exercising at a large gym, she struggles with the treadmill and is embarrassed showering in public, and as a result decides to open a gym for ordinary women.